1. K-State home

 Biography

-Dr. Nellie Hill is an assistant professor of agricultural communications and journalism at Kansas State University.
-Originally from Pilsen, Kansas, Dr. Hill received her bachelor’s degree in 2012 from the Kansas State agricultural communications and journalism program she now teaches within.
+Dr. Nellie Hill-Sullins is an assistant professor of agricultural communications and journalism at Kansas State University.
+Originally from Pilsen, Kansas, Dr. Hill-Sullins received her bachelor’s degree in 2012 from the Kansas State agricultural communications and journalism program she now teaches within.
 She earned her master’s degree at Texas Tech University in 2013.
 She then gained professional experience in communications and marketing while working for entities including state government, higher education, a private hunting club, and financial services.
-Dr. Hill returned to Texas Tech, earning her doctoral degree in 2020.
+Dr. Hill-Sullins returned to Texas Tech, earning her doctoral degree in 2020.
 Prior to joining the faculty at Kansas State, she helped to establish the agricultural communications program as an assistant professor at New Mexico State University.
-Dr. Hill has been recognized for her scholarship by earning the Association for Communication Excellence Outstanding Dissertation award in 2021, as well as for her teaching by receiving the North American Colleges and Teachers of Agriculture Graduate Student Teaching award in 2020.
+Dr. Hill-Sullins has been recognized for her scholarship by earning the Association for Communication Excellence Outstanding Dissertation award in 2021, as well as for her teaching by receiving the North American Colleges and Teachers of Agriculture Graduate Student Teaching award in 2020.

 B.S.
 Agricultural Communications and Journalism, 2012 - Kansas State University